mbecker20/monitor-pm2/README.md

 # monitor-pm2
-an extension service for monitor platform to manage pm2 processes
+an extension service for the monitor platform to manage pm2 processes